hihey54/www24_threatAdvPhish/README.md

 * *addfootimg_use.json, addbackimg_use.json, addtypos_use.json and repass_use.json*, which are the features extracted from APW-Lab webpages.
 * *requirements.txt*, which is a txt file specifying which Python libraries were needed to build the custom ML-PWD and generate APW-Lab webpages.

-### experimental_webpages
+### USER STUDY

-This folder includes four subfolders:
+This folder includes one *.pdf* file and one subfolder:

+* *survey.pdf*, which is a pdf file displaying what we show to the users, includes consent form, introduction, main questions,  attention questions,demographic questions and final page.
+* *experimental_webpages*, which is a subfolder includes all webpages used in our survey: Unperturbed Phishing, Legitimate, APW-Lab and APW-Wild.
+They are in four subfolders:

-* *apw_lab*, which is a folder containing *all* APW-Lab webpages we generated for 15 brands.
+  - *APW_Lab*, which is a folder containing *all* APW-Lab webpages we generated for 15 brands.
-* *apw_wild*, which is a folder containing adversarial phishing webpages in the wild, taken from [Real Attackers Don't Compute Gradients](https://real-gradients.github.io/).
+  - *APW_Wild*, which is a folder containing adversarial phishing webpages in the wild, taken from [Real Attackers Don't Compute Gradients](https://real-gradients.github.io/).
-* *benign_webpages*, which is a folder including the legitimate webpages of 15 brands decribed in our paper.
+  - *Legitimate*, which is a folder including the legitimate webpages of 15 brands decribed in our paper.
-* *unperturbed_phish*, which is a folder containing corresponding ubperturbed phishing webpages of 15 brands.
+  - *Unperturbed Phishing*, which is a folder containing corresponding ubperturbed phishing webpages of 15 brands.
-### analysis
+### Analysis
 This is a folder contains 4 files:
 * *codebook.pdf*, which is a pdf file we built based on user's responses for open-form questions.
 * *codebook_kappa.ipynb*, which is a script to calculate two coder's cohen's kappa value.